EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 #### How to Switch Dolphin to the Development Branch

 1. In Desktop Mode, open Konsole or a terminal of your choice
-2. Type each bullet point line one at a time and press enter after each line:
+2. Type each bullet point line one at a time and press enter after each line (if the first two commands do nothing or give you an error, you may skip these):
+    * `flatpak remote-delete flathub-beta --system`
-    * `flatpak remote-delete flathub-beta`
+    * `flatpak remote-delete flathub-beta --user`
     * `flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo --user`
     * `flatpak install flathub-beta org.DolphinEmu.dolphin-emu --user -y`
 3. The development version of Dolphin has now been installed.
 To switch to the development branch as the primary version of Dolphin, type the following and press enter: